Raashul/scripts-llm-bazar-marketplace/README.md

 ## Think of this as a backend app for an LLM powered marketplace backend app.
-Seller posts ad for a product for sale.
+1. Seller posts ad for a product for sale.
-Buyer can query in natural language what they are looking for.
+2. Buyer can query in natural language what they are looking for.
 LLM will extract relevant metadata and do a search based on extracted and meaningful parsed data.
 For example:
 iPhone 15 pro under 800$ near Washington DC.
-wedding photographer in Manhattan, New York, under 500$
+wWdding photographer in Manhattan, New York, under 500$
+3. Seller can set preference of their "wishlist".
+Any item uploaded that matches their preference, seller gets matched to buyer.
+Seller gets to send a short message to buyer (Tinder style (ew i know)).
+Wishlist is saved in natural language.
+For ex: "Looking for a vintage dining table"

 #### Actual code is private ofcourse (in case I think of actually building the whole damn thing)